venkataraokadari/conversational-agent-application-starter-kit/README.md

 # Movie Assistant

   This is a streamlined version of the [What's in Theaters](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/gallery.html#whats-in-theaters) application, created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] (NLC) services as a [Conversational Pattern](#conversational-pattern).
+This application is an [Application Starter Kit]() that is designed to quickly get you up and running with a common industry pattern, and which can serve as the basis for your own applications that follow that pattern.

 Give it a try!
-Click the button below to fork the repository that contains the source code for this application into IBM DevOps Services, and to deploy your own copy of this application on Bluemix.
+Click the button below to fork the repository that contains the source code for this application into IBM DevOps Services, and to deploy your own copy of this application on Bluemix:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/germanattanasio/movie-assistant)

 **Notes:** The application uses mock data for movie suggestions until the user provides an API Key for [themoviedb.com](https://www.themoviedb.org/documentation/api).
-See step 7 in the Getting Started section.
+See step 7 in the [Getting Started]() section.
 When the application is first run, it will automatically train a classifier for NLC.
 This process takes about 20 minutes.
-While the classifer is being trained, the user can only interact with the Dialog service.
+While the classifier is being trained, the user can only interact with the Dialog service.

 ## Table of Contents
   - [How this app works](#how-this-app-works)